Contact & Help

 It is only necessary to purchase a day pass for vehicles which do not meet the LEZ access criteria (which cannot therefore be used within the LEZ).

-A day pass costs €35 per day and must be purchased in advance of entry into the LEZ.
+A day pass costs €35 per day.
+The pass can be purchased in advance of entering the LEZ OR within the five days after entering the Low Emission Zone.
 A maximum of 24-day passes can be purchased per (calendar) year and per vehicle.
 The day pass is valid only for the calendar day for which it was purchased until 6 a.m. the following day.

 To purchase a day pass, you need the licence plate number and the date of first registration.
 Vehicles registered abroad must first be registered for the LEZ before purchasing a day pass.